dotnet/arcade/Documentation/ArcadeSdk.md

 #### /src/Directory.Build.props

-`Directory.Build.props` shall import Arcade SDK.
+`Directory.Build.props` shall import Arcade SDK as shown below.
+The `Sdk.props` file sets various properties and item groups to default values.
+It is recommended to perform any customizations _after_ importing the SDK.

-It may also specify public keys for `InternalsVisibleTo` project items and other properties applicable to all projects to the repository.
+It is a common practice to specify properties applicable to all (most) projects in the repository in `Directory.Build.props`, e.g. public keys for `InternalsVisibleTo` project items.

 ```xml
 <PropertyGroup>